-I. Payment of the non-Federal share required in connection with a Federal grant-in-aid program undertaken as part of activities under Title I;
+I. Payment of the non-Federal share required in connection with a Federal grant-in-aid program undertaken as part of activities under Title I of the Fair Housing Act of 1949;

 J. Payment of the cost of completing a project funded under Title I of the Housing Act of 1949;